rfuzzo/MWSE/docs/source/types/mwseKeyCombo.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

-An table with the data about a key or key combination on the keyboard.
+A table with the data about a key or key combination on the keyboard.

 ## Properties